Credential(s) Offered

 Background check requirements for licensing and background restrictions for working in the occupation:

-Other requirements needed: Take the following 18 units:
+Other requirements needed: N/A

-Refund Policy (provide a summary if Refund policy is not listed on school website):
+Refund Policy (provide a summary if Refund policy is not listed on school website): Policy attached https://in.nau.edu/sdas/tuition-refunds/

 -